julianaabousalhab-ctrl/guide-knowledge-library/TAXONOMY_PROPOSAL.md

 # 4. Student Understanding & Observation

-**Purpose:** Covers how Guides continuously develop an accurate understanding of students through observation, documentation, and conversations.
+**Purpose:** How Guides build and record an accurate model of each student — and act on data rather than impressions.
+Rationale: profiles store the knowledge (4.1), observation practices generate it (4.2), and motivation analysis interprets it (4.3).

-**Primary Sources:** 360 Student Reviews; Student 360 Profiles; Session Snapshots
+**Primary Sources:** 360 Reviews; Feathers and Fix; Student360 Profiles; 1:1 Limitless Meetings

+**Known gaps:** 4.1 rests on one fully documented protocol case (Low confidence); Session Snapshots are not currently used here (they live in Node 8) despite the earlier proposal listing them.

 - 4.1 Student Profiles
 - 4.2 Observation & Documentation